Introduction to automations

 Automations are preset functions that are automated, or performed by the Pioreactor without the need of your intervention.
 This is great for when you want to change the environment of your experiment in some way, whether periodically or at a given time — and you don't want to change your settings each time!

 - Every 15 minutes, you want to introduce new media and remove old media using pumps.

 - When working with phototrophs (such as algae), you want to create “day/night” cycles by turning on/off your LEDs.

 Setting automations can be done so that the Pioreactor performs these tasks automatically.
 These automations can be found under Activities, when you Manage your Pioreactor.

 Skip first run?

-When starting an automation, like chemostat, a ambiguity is whether to start dosing (or checking whether to dose) immediately, or delay N minutes to start.
+When starting an automation, like a chemostat, it is ambiguous whether to start dosing (or checking whether to dose) immediately, or wait N minutes to start.
 Checking

-Skip first run will choose the latter: delay N minutes.
+Skip first run will choose the latter: wait N minutes, and then begin.